Cwantic/Documentation/Design/Elements/Orientation.md

 ## 2. Polar coordinates

-This mode is usefull when you want to draw an element with the second point relative to the first one by a **distance** and **2 angles** :
+This mode is useful when you want to draw an element with the second point relative to the first one by a **distance** and **2 angles** :

 ![Image](../../Images/Orientation7.jpg)